Cooking With Bliss

 • When the chicken is done and you remove it from the grill allow it to rest for 5 to 10 minutes to retain the juices.

-• While you're in the grilling mood, why not grill up some veggies, like this 7 Minute Grilled Sugar Snap Pea Recipe or this Grilled Peppers Medley to make a complete meal.
+• While you're in the grilling mood, why not grill up some veggies, like this 7 Minute Grilled Sugar Snap Pea Recipe to make a complete meal.
 It only takes a few extra minutes.

 Nutrition